avaus/bigdata-examples/h2o/README.md

-# Install and run H2O on avaus bigdata cluster
+# Install and run H2O on Avaus bigdata cluster

 ## Installation